Luke-SNAW/Luke-SNAW.github.io/vault/dev.tools.md

   - Many people underestimate the fragility of automated systems, which can fail due to unexpected inputs or tool malfunctions.
   - the author stresses the importance of human oversight, especially in high-stakes areas.
   - [Ironies of Automation](https://www.complexcognition.co.uk/2021/06/ironies-of-automation.html)
+- [curl-impersonate](https://github.com/lwthiker/curl-impersonate) - A special build of curl that can impersonate the four major browsers
+  - https://github.com/lexiforest/curl-impersonate - An active fork of curl-impersonate with more versions and build targets.

 ## Network